tainvecs/chinholin/blog/2022-10-14-display-your-resume-pdf-on-github-pages/index.md

 ![article-cover-with-github-and-pdf-logo](./pdf_github.jpeg)

 This article will start from scratch to display your resume pdf file on the GitHub Pages site.
-We can split the approach into 3 main steps.
+We can split the approach into 3 main steps.  <!--truncate-->
 The third step is optional and will go through how to update DNS, enable HTTPS, verify the custom domain, and use a custom domain for GitHub Pages.
 The codes and files for this article are available at this [GitHub Repo](https://github.com/tainvecs/chinholin/tree/b38c5cdabd5c20272420ef258fc61fccf5fcee59).